-This is the most common question asked by new International Studies majors.
+This is the most common question asked by new Global and International Studies majors.
 The answer is simple: there is no limit on double-counting of major and Core courses.

 As is common in the field, the International Studies Program requires a level of proficiency in a modern language rather than a particular number of courses.
 The reason for this is that many students enter college having taken language instruction courses in high school that are similar to those offered at the college level.
 For International Studies majors, proficiency is required through the 104 level (i.e., four courses for a student with no background in the language).
 If a student enters Loyola with, say, two years of high school Spanish, he or she will be asked to complete a placement examination administered by the Department of Modern Languages and Literatures.
 The rule of thumb is that one year of high school instruction is the equivalent of one semester of college-level instruction, but high school language courses vary and some students may place higher or lower than this.